 Figure 12: Movement II opening melody

 A secondary focus of this opening section is flute 1.
 Here, the flute imitates bird calls from outside the composer’s workspace windows, that serve to set the mood of this movement as significantly lighter than the dark and heavy first movement (Figure 13).
-This also serves as a reference to Haydn’s string quartet, Op.
-33 no. 3 “The Bird”, whose string quartets heavily influenced much of the composer’s earliest work (Figure 14).
+This also serves as a reference to the string quartet Op.
+33 no. 3 “The Bird” by Haydn, whose string quartets heavily influenced much of the composer’s earliest work (Figure 14).